-Continuing and former law: appointment of precinct officers
+Existing law: appointment of precinct officers

-Former law required a board of elections, on or before the 15th day of September in each year, to appoint for each election precinct four competent electors, who were residents of the county in which the precinct was located, as judges of election for that precinct.
-Not more than one-half of the judges could be members of the same political party.
-The board also could appoint additional election officers, if necessary to expedite voting; those precinct officers also had to be equally divided between the two major political parties.1 (R.C.
+Existing law requires a board of elections, on or before the 15th day of September in each year, to appoint for each election precinct four competent electors, who are residents of the county in which the precinct is located, as judges of election for that precinct.
+Not more than one-half of the judges may be members of the same political party.
+The board may appoint additional election officers, if necessary to expedite voting; those precinct officers also must be equally divided between the two major political parties.
+(R.C.
 3501.22(A) and 3501.27.)

-Under continuing law, if a board of elections determines that an insufficient number of qualified electors is available in a precinct to serve as precinct officers, the board may appoint persons to serve as precinct officers who are at least 17 years of age and are registered to vote.2 Under former law, no more than two such precinct officers in any precinct could be under 18 years of age.
+If the board determines that an insufficient number of qualified electors is available in a precinct to serve as precinct officers, the board may appoint persons to serve as precinct officers who are at least 17 years of age and are registered to vote.
+No more than two precinct officers in any precinct may be under 18 years of age.
 (R.C.
 3501.22(B).)

-Changes made by the act
+Changes made by the bill

 Program to allow certain students to serve as precinct officers.
-The act generally retains the aforementioned processes and requirements for appointing precinct officers, and adds a process by which certain students who are not registered electors also may serve as precinct officers (R.C.
+The bill generally retains the existing processes and requirements for appointing precinct officers, but provides an additional process by which certain students who are not registered electors also may serve as precinct officers (R.C.
 3501.22 and 3501.27).
-Under the act, a board of elections may establish a program, in conjunction with any of the following, to allow certain high school students to apply and, if appointed by the board of elections, to serve as precinct officers at a primary, special, or general election (R.C.
+Under the bill, a board of elections may establish a program, in conjunction with any of the following, to allow certain high school students to apply and, if appointed by the board of elections, to serve as precinct officers at a primary, special, or general election (R.C.
 3501.22(C)(1)):

-- A board of education of a city, local, or exempted village school district; - The governing authority of a community school; - The chief administrator of a nonpublic school.
+- A board of education of a city, local, or exempted village school district: - The governing authority of a community school; - The chief administrator of a nonpublic school.

-The act does not allow any student appointed as a precinct officer through any program mentioned above to be designated as a presiding judge at a precinct (R.C.
+The bill does not allow any student appointed as a precinct officer through any program mentioned above to be designated as a presiding judge at a precinct (R.C.
 3501.22(C)(3)).

 Qualifications for participation.
-A student must meet all of the following qualifications to be eligible to participate in a program authorized by the act (R.C.
+A student must meet all of the following qualifications to be eligible to participate in a program authorized by the bill (R.C.
 3501.22(C)(2)(a)):